Car safety ratings guide

 - Obey traffic laws.
 Wear your seatbelt, avoid speeding or driving under the influence and obey other traffic laws to protect yourself when you’re on the road.

 - Take a driving course.
-Enrol in a defensive or safe driving course to learn good habits and driving skills.
+Enroll in a defensive or safe driving course to learn good habits and driving skills.

 Bottom line

 Canadian car safety ratings are defined by crash tests carried out by car safety rating institutions.
-Each institution has a different grading system to show what car safety rating your vehicle received.
-Find out which car safety rating systems you should keep an eye on to get the safest vehicle for your personal situation.
+Each institution uses a different grading system to determine what car safety rating your vehicle receives.
+Find out which car safety rating systems you should keep an eye on to find the safest cars in Canada.

 Frequently asked questions